Outages, floods hit two New Jersey refineries; others restart

-NEW YORK (Reuters) - The second-largest refinery on the East Coast has suffered “some” flooding and a power outage from Hurricane Sandy, while two smaller plants also lost power, as glitches threaten to slow the recovery in fuel supplies.
+NEW YORK (Reuters) - Flooding at the second-largest refinery on the U.S. East Coast plus power glitches at two other plants and a key New Jersey terminal hub slowed the recovery in fuel supplies disrupted by Hurricane Sandy.

-While the region’s biggest plant, in Philadelphia, and several others were ramping up operations after escaping damage, other facilities, pipelines and terminals were struggling to restore supplies that had slowed to a trickle.
+While the region’s biggest plant, in Philadelphia, and several others were ramping up operations after escaping damage, other facilities, pipelines and terminals were struggling to restore the flow of supplies that had slowed to a trickle.
+Several operators cited power outages around the Linden, New Jersey, hub near the key New York harbor trading area.

-Phillips 66 said there was “some flooding in low-lying areas” of its 238,000-barrels-per-day Bayway, New Jersey plant, which had been shut on Monday as a precaution.
-The plant remains closed, the company said, and utility PSE&G said power was likely to be restored only in 24 to 48 hours.
+Phillips 66 (PSX.N) said there was “some flooding in low-lying areas” of its 238,000 barrel-per-day Bayway, New Jersey, plant, which was shut on Monday as a precaution.
+It did not say when the plant, which had lost external power, might restart.

+New Jersey utility PSE&G said late in the day that it had “re-energized” three of six flooded switchyards, including equipment that can deliver power to Linden.

-News of trouble at Bayway, nicknamed the “gasoline machine” for its key role in supplying motor fuel to the New York City area, pared losses in gasoline futures, which had fallen by more than 2 percent as output recovered elsewhere.
+News of trouble at Bayway, nicknamed the “gasoline machine” for its key role in supplying motor fuel to the New York City area, turned the tide in gasoline futures which had fallen more than 2 percent as output recovered elsewhere and traders bet that fuel consumption would be hit. <O/R>

+By late evening, prices had reversed course to rise more than 2 percent on the New York Mercantile Exchange (NYMEX), which was due to reopen its trading floor on Wednesday.
+A fire at a unit of BP’s (BP.L) Texas City refinery aided gains too.

-Other power-related glitches also surfaced after the storm, which left more than 8 million customers without electricity.
+Other power-related glitches also surfaced after the storm, which left more than 8 million customers without electricity, shut the region’s seven major international airports and all but halted traffic on the nation’s most heavily traveled roads.

-As the storm moved north, a power outage shut Imperial Oil’s 121,000-bpd Sarnia, Ontario refinery, but the company said it expected to restart units later in the day.
+As the storm moved north, a power outage shut Imperial Oil’s (IMO.TO) 121,000-bpd Sarnia, Ontario, refinery, but the company said it expected to restart units later in the day.

-Hess Corp’s 70,000-bpd Port Reading, New Jersey refinery, which had also shut ahead of Sandy, lost power and had no time frame for restarting.
+Hess Corp’s (HES.N) 70,000-bpd Port Reading, New Jersey, refinery, which had also shut ahead of Sandy, lost power and had no time frame for restarting.

-Colonial Pipeline, a conduit that supplies as much as 15 percent of the East Coast’s 5.2 million bpd of gasoline, diesel and fuel demand from Gulf Coast refiners, said the line had suffered no operational damage, but it had lost power at its Linden, New Jersey tank farm.
-It is bringing in portable generators to resume pumping fuel back to the region.

-The flooding at Bayway, which had been seen by experts as the most vulnerable to Sandy’s record 13-foot (4-meter) storm surge and subsequent power outages, is a potential second nightmare for Phillips 66, which had struggled to restore its Alliance, Louisiana refinery after Hurricane Isaac in August.
-That storm pushed more than 2 feet of floodwater into the plant.
+NuStar Energy (NS.N) said there had been significant water damage at its Linden terminal, while Buckeye Partners LP (BPL.N) said many of its New York, New Jersey and Connecticut facilities were also without power.

 Operations in the Philadelphia area appeared set to resume quickly.
 Philadelphia Energy Solutions’ 330,000-bpd refinery, the biggest in the region, escaped damage and was restoring operations at the Point Breeze half of the plant that was shut, the company said, confirming a Reuters report.